-Jonathan’s Place is a Dallas County’s emergency shelter for children ranging in age from newborn to 17.
+Jonathan’s Place is a Dallas County’s emergency shelter for children ranging in age from newborn up to 18.
 By accepting children in this age range, we are able to keep sibling groups together when they are removed from their family homes.
 Without this option, children are often times separated and placed into different foster homes.

 As an emergency shelter, we provide temporary residential care and specialized services to children that have been abandoned or removed from their homes by Child Protective Services due to abuse and neglect.
 Children stay in our care for a maximum of 30 to 90 days, depending on their age and circumstances.
 On average, the children live in our shelter for three-to-four weeks.
 When they leave our care, they are placed by CPS with a safe relative, in a foster home or are adopted.

 While at our “home,” children are cared for by licensed child care administrators and credentialed staff.
 Staff requirements include CPR / first aid and behavioral management certifications.
 Children receive the utmost, comprehensive care, including medical, dental, psychological and educational.